-- Press the START/STOP button to wake up the electrical system and install the NORMAL key on the engine cut-off switch. - 2.
-Wait for the information center to complete its self-test and display the key recognition message. - Press the MODE button repeatedly until KEY MODE is visible in the digital screen of the information center.
+- 1. Press the START/STOP button to wake up the electrical system and install the NORMAL key on the engine cut-off switch. - 2.
+Press the MODE button repeatedly until KEY MODE is visible in the digital screen of the information center.